evnu/CIGit/Readme.md

 This is a work in progress.
 The following things should be implemented soon:
 * Persistency: The build status is lost on machine reboot, as everything is currently stored in `tmp`
+* Some applications might need a configuration step before the testsuite can be run; there should be a hook in the test process to configure what has to be done with a newly created repository.

 # Running the Runner
 The main script of CIGit is the test runner `runner.sh`.
 It reads a buffer of revisions